tinkermesomething/sonobarr/README.md

 ## Using the app

 1. **Sign in** with the bootstrap admin credentials.
 Create additional users from the **User management** page (top-right avatar → *User management*).
-2. **Configure integrations** via the **Settings** button (top bar gear icon).
-Provide your Lidarr endpoint/key and optional YouTube key (can both be set in .env or UI)
+2. **Configure Lidarr** via the **Settings** button (top bar gear icon).
+Provide your Lidarr endpoint and API key.
+3. **Set up your API keys** in your **Profile** (top-right avatar → *Profile*).
+Configure Last.fm, YouTube, and LLM credentials for personalized discovery features.
-3. **Fetch Lidarr artists** with the left sidebar button.
+4. **Fetch Lidarr artists** with the left sidebar button.
 Select the artists you want to base discovery on.
-4. Hit **Start**.
+5. Hit **Start**.
 Sonobarr queues batches of similar artists and streams them to the grid.
 Cards show genre, popularity, listeners, similarity (from Last.fm), plus a status LED dot in the image corner.
-5. Use **Bio** and **Listen** buttons for deeper context - the bio modal keeps Last.fm paragraph spacing intact.
+6. Use **Bio** and **Listen** buttons for deeper context - the bio modal keeps Last.fm paragraph spacing intact.
 Click **Add to Lidarr** to push the candidate back into your library; feedback appears on the card immediately.
-6. Stop or resume discovery anytime.
+7. Stop or resume discovery anytime.
 Toast notifications keep everyone informed when conflicts or errors occur.

 ### AI-powered prompts

 - Click the **AI Assist** button on the top bar to open a prompt modal.
 - Describe the mood, genres, or examples you're craving (e.g. "dreamy synth-pop like M83 but calmer").
-- Provide an API key and/or base URL in the settings modal (.env works too) for whichever OpenAI-compatible provider you use; without valid credentials the assistant stays disabled.
+- Configure your LLM API key and base URL in your **Profile** (top-right avatar → *Profile* → *External API Keys*).
+Without valid credentials, the AI assistant remains disabled.
 - The assistant picks a handful of seed artists, kicks off a discovery session automatically, and keeps streaming cards just like a normal Lidarr-driven search.

 The footer shows: